< NEXT >

 MY 13 COMMANDMENTS - SUSTAINABLE EVERYDAY ROUTINES

-June 2020, first version 2017, was since then multiple times revised and sharpened
+Way of living & Perma Art, June 2020, first version 2017, was since then multiple times revised and sharpened

 My 13 Commandments is Matthias Fritsch's personal tool for trying out the path to a sustainable society in everyday life.
 Since even small steps can have a strong effect on everyday habits through constant routine, there is a very great potential for positive changes here.